-For decades, ActionAid has been at the forefront of research into the impact of IMF austerity recommendations in relation to public sector wage policies on spending on public services.
+For decades, ActionAid International has been at the forefront of research into the impact of IMF austerity recommendations in relation to public sector wage policies on spending on public services.
 This research has highlighted the gendered impacts of austerity, and leads us to hold the IMF responsible for fifty years of failed economic policy, particularly in Africa.
-We have also documented the impact of the growing debt crisis on health and education spending.
+We have also documented the impact of the growing debt crisis on health and education spending, their gendered impacts and the compounding effect of the climate crisis.
 This new report shows the human impact of these failures on frontline public sector workers and the users of public services in rural and urban areas across six African countries: Ethiopia, Ghana, Kenya, Liberia, Malawi and Nigeria.

-Working closely with public sector unions, our 2021 report, The Public Versus Austerity Why Public Sector Wage Bill Constraints Must End, revealed how austerity-driven wage bill constraints pushed by the IMF were crippling public services.2 We analysed 69 IMF documents, including loan agreements with governments and IMF surveillance advice, for 15 countries - including five of the six countries included in this study.3
+Working closely with public sector unions, our 2021 report, The Public Versus Austerity Why Public Sector Wage Bill Constraints Must End, revealed how austerity-driven wage bill constraints pushed by the IMF were crippling public services.
+We analysed 69 IMF documents, including loan agreements with governments and IMF surveillance advice, for 15 countries - including five of the six countries included in this study.